vickyvaf/1e9-blocked-ui/README.md

 # 1e9 Lock

 Demo app that shows how a Web Worker runs million/billion-scale computation while the UI stays responsive.
-Left panel to show terminal log.
+- Left panel to show terminal log.
-Right panel to show simple “console.log” area that echoes what you type/click.
+- Right panel to show simple ```console.log``` area that echoes what you type/click.

 ## What’s inside